Diego Boneta

-Diego Andrés González Boneta (born November 29, 1990) is a Mexican actor, producer and singer.
+Diego Andrés González Boneta (born 29 November 1990) is a Mexican actor, producer and singer.

-He gained wider recognition after starring in Rock of Ages (2012) and in the Netflix biographical series Luis Miguel: The Series (2018).
+He gained wider recognition after starring in Rock of Ages (2012) alongside Tom Cruise and in the Netflix biographical series Luis Miguel: The Series (2018).
 He also starred in the romantic comedy films Father of the Bride (2022), and At Midnight (2023).

 He recorded his self-titled debut album with his first single, "Responde" in 2005.
 A Brazilian version of the album with songs in Portuguese was recorded in 2006.
 In 2008, he released his second album titled Indigo.

 Early life

 Boneta was born in Mexico City, the son of two engineers, Lauro González, born in Mexico City, and Astrid Boneta, born in the United States of Puerto Rican and Spanish origin.
 He has two siblings.
 Although he never knew his maternal grandfather, Otto Boneta, a songwriter and psychiatrist, Diego credits him with his musical talents.
-Boneta grew up in Los Angeles, California and Mexico City.
+Boneta grew up between Los Angeles, California and Mexico City.

 Boneta speaks Spanish and English fluently.
-Boneta has triple citizenship, the other two being from the United States and Spain.
+Boneta has three citizenships, the other two being from the United States and Spain.